Moidart: Early history

-In 1427, frustrated with the level of violence generally in the highlands, together with the insurrection caused by his own cousin, King James I demanded that highland magnates should attend a meeting at Inverness.
-On arrival, many of the leaders were seized and imprisoned.
-Alexander MacGorrie, son of Godfrey, was considered to be one of the two most reprehensible, and after a quick showtrial, was immediately executed.
+In 1427, frustrated with the level of violence generally in the highlands, together with the insurrection caused by his cousin Murdoch Stewart, King James I demanded that highland magnates should attend a meeting at Inverness.
+Upon arrival, many of the leaders were seized and imprisoned.
+Alexander MacGorrie, son of Godfrey, was considered to be one of the two most reprehensible, and after a quick showtrial, he was executed.
 As Alexander had by now inherited Godfrey's de facto position as Lord of Garmoran, and in view of Ranald's heirs being no less responsible for the violence, King James declared the Lordship forfeit.